Listing Period Home Warranty: Free Seller Coverage Explained

 How Long Does Listing Period Coverage Last?

 Note: Coverage terms, availability, and pricing can vary by state and are subject to change.
+AHS's seller coverage is subject to a $1,500 cap for all trades during the listing period.
 Always verify directly with the provider before enrolling.

 Read the Fine Print

 Not all listing period coverage is truly free.
-Some providers require you to commit to purchasing a buyer's plan at closing as a condition of the free seller coverage.
-If the sale falls through, confirm whether you'll be responsible for any costs.
+2-10 HBW charges $60 in Florida, and most providers require you to commit to purchasing a buyer's plan at closing as a condition of the free seller coverage.
+If the sale falls through, confirm whether you will be responsible for any costs.

 Smart Savings Made Simple!